-IV.C.3.a) At least six months must be devoted to the care of critically ill medical patients (i.e., MICU/CICU or equivalent).
-(Core) IV.C.3.a).(1) This required MICU/CICU experience may be reduced up to three months by equivalent (month for month) ICU experience completed during a previous two- to three-year ACGME-, AOA, or RCPSC-accredited internal medicine subspecialty fellowship.
-(Detail) IV.C.3.b) At least three months must be devoted to the care of critically ill non-medical patients.
-(Core) IV.C.3.b).(1) This experience should consist of at least one month of direct patient care activity, with the remainder being fulfilled with either consultative activities or with direct care of such patients.
-(Detail) IV.C.4.
-Fellows entering at the F1 level who have completed an ACGME, AOA-, ACGME-I-, or RCPSC-accredited emergency medicine program, but have not completed the prerequisite clinical experiences in internal medicine described in Section III.A.1.b).(3), must complete these experiences during the beginning of the F1 year prior to being allowed to supervise any internal medicine residents.
-(Core) IV.C.4.a) Any clinical experiences done to fulfill the prerequisite clinical experiences in internal medicine described in Section III.A.1.b).(3) will not count toward the 12 months of minimum required clinical experiences in critical care medicine.
-(Core) IV.C.5.
-Twelve additional months must be devoted to appropriate elective experiences or scholarly activity.
-(Core) IV.C.5.a) Fellows who have completed a previous two- to three-year ACGME-, AOA, ACGME-I, or RCPSC-accredited internal medicine subspecialty fellowship will automatically satisfy this requirement.
-(Detail) IV.C.6.
-Fellows must participate in training using simulation.
-(Detail) IV.C.7.
-Fellows must be informed of the clinical outcomes of their patients who are discharged from the critical care units.
-(Detail) IV.C.8.
-Fellows must have clinical experience in the evaluation and management of patients: IV.C.8.a) with trauma; (Core) IV.C.8.b) with neurosurgical emergencies; (Core) IV.C.8.c) with critical obstetric and gynecologic disorders; and, (Core)
+IV.C.4.a).(1) This required MICU/CICU experience may be reduced up to three months by equivalent (month-for-month) ICU experience completed during a previous two- to three-year ACGME-, AOA-, or RCPSC-accredited internal medicine subspecialty fellowship.
+(Detail) IV.C.4.b) At least three months must be devoted to the care of critically ill non-medical patients.
+(Core) IV.C.4.b).(1) This experience should consist of at least one month of direct patient care activity, with the remainder being fulfilled with by either consultative activities or with in direct care of such patients.
+(Detail) IV.C.5.
+Fellows entering at the F1 level who have completed an ACGME-, AOA-, ACGME-I-, or RCPSC-accredited emergency medicine program, but who have not completed the prerequisite clinical experiences in internal medicine described in Section III.A.1.d), must complete these experiences during the beginning of the F1 year prior to being allowed to supervise any internal medicine residents.
+(Core) IV.C.5.a) Any clinical experiences done to fulfill the prerequisite clinical experiences in internal medicine described in Section III.A.1.d) will not count toward the 12 months of minimum required clinical experiences in critical care medicine.
+(Core) [Moved to Background and Intent below.]